shpeki/java-cheatsheet/autumn-2026/Tide.md

 ## 9. Day-Before Checklist
 - [ ] Re-read this doc, focus on the tech stack table and DORA definitions
 - [ ] Review the Banking (UK & EU) section — ClearBank/PPT structure, FSCS, FPS/BACS/CHAPS, SEPA, PSD2
-- [ ] Review the saga pattern (3.4), Kafka deep dive (3.5), and the architecture hypothesis (Section 6) — practice explaining each out loud
+- [ ] Review distributed systems fundamentals (3.0), the saga pattern (3.4), Kafka deep dive (3.5), and the architecture hypothesis (Section 6) — practice explaining each out loud
 - [ ] Rehearse 3 STAR stories out loud (timed to ~2 min each)
 - [ ] Do one practice system design (pick the ledger or invoicing prompt above) with pen and paper, 30 min
 - [ ] Do one cold code-review practice on a Java/Spring Boot snippet, 20 min